 If an instructor needs to cancel a class due to official business, participation in a convention, illness, or other reasons, a notice will be posted on Oh-o!
 Meiji Portal Page and on Information Board.
-Make sure to check the Information Board every time you arrive at school.

 \Classes will be automatically canceled if the instructor fails to show up after 30 minutes of the scheduled class starting time.